ministryofjustice/hale/README.md

 ## Translation files

 There are certain websites on Hale which need Welsh support.
-Whilst the content might be written separately, there are a few hard-coded elements which need translating.
+Whilst the content might be written separately, there are a few hard-coded elements which need translating..

 The translation files are: